 Examples on Comparing Fractions

 Comparing fractions becomes easier if the denominators are the same.
 5/11 and 4/11 have the same denominators; hence, we can simply compare the fractions by observing the numerators.
-The fraction with a greater numerator will be a greater fraction.
+The fraction with a larger numerator will be the larger fraction.
 5 > 4.
 Therefore, 5/11 > 4/11.

-Example 2: Ryan was asked to prove that the given fractions: 4/6 and 6/9 are the same using the LCM method.
-He is a bit confused.
-Can you help him?
+Example 2: Ryan was asked to prove that the given fractions: 4/6 and 6/9 are equal.
+Can you prove this using the LCM method?

 FAQs on Comparing Fractions

-Comparing fractions means comparing the given fractions in order to tell if one fraction is less than, greater than, or equal to another.
-Like whole numbers, we can compare fractions as well using the same symbols: <,> and =.
+Comparing fractions means comparing the given fractions in order to tell if one fraction is less than, greater than, or equal to the other fraction.
+Like whole numbers, we can compare fractions using the same symbols: <,> and =.
 There are various methods and rules to compare fractions, depending upon the numerator and the denominator and the kind of fractions given.

 What is the Rule of Comparing Fractions with the Same Denominator?

-When the denominators of the given set of fractions are the same, the fraction with the lesser numerator is the lesser fraction and the fraction with the greater numerator is the greater fraction.
+When the denominators of the given set of fractions are the same, the fraction with the smaller numerator is the smaller fraction and the fraction with the larger numerator is the larger fraction.
 When the numerators are equal, the fractions are considered to be equal.
 For example, if we need to compare 2/5 and 4/5, we just need to check and compare the numerators.
 Since 2 < 4, it can be said that 2/5 < 4/5.

 What is the Rule when Comparing Fractions with the Same Numerator?

 When the fractions have the same numerator, the fraction with the smaller denominator is greater.
-For three or more fractions with the same numerator, arrange them in ascending or descending order first, such as 1/2, 1/4, and 1/6.
+For example, let us compare fractions with the same numerator.
+The given fractions are 1/2, and 1/6.
 Now out of these, the fraction with the smaller denominator is 1/2.
-Thus, 1/2 is the greatest of all the three given fractions.
+Thus, 1/2 is the larger of the given fractions.

 What are Equivalent Fractions?

 The fractions that have different numerators and denominators but are equal in their values are called equivalent fractions.
-Example: 1/2, 5/10, and 6/12 are equivalent fractions since all of them are equal to half or 0.5.
+For example, 5/10, and 6/12 are equivalent fractions since both of them are equal to 1/2 when simplified.

 What is the Easiest Way of Comparing Fractions?

-The easiest and the fastest way to compare fractions is to convert them into decimal numbers.
-Then arrange the decimal numbers in ascending or descending order.
-The fraction with a greater decimal value would be a greater fraction.
+The easiest and fastest way to compare fractions is to convert them into decimal numbers.
+The fraction with the larger decimal value is the larger fraction.

 Why do we Need to Compare Fractions?

-Comparing fractions is an important component, which helps students develop their number sense about fraction size.
-This helps them realize that the strategies they use to compare whole numbers do not necessarily compare fractions For example, 1/4 is greater than 1/8 even though the whole number 8 is greater than 4.
+Comparing fractions is an important component, which helps students develop their number sense about the fraction size.
+This helps them realize that the strategies they use to compare whole numbers do not necessarily apply while comparing fractions.
+For example, 1/4 is greater than 1/8 even though the whole number 8 is greater than 4.